 Bipartite patella radiology

 Both X-ray and MRI will determine whether the person has a bipartite patella.
-Generally, MRI is useful as it shows fluid around the synchondrosis.
-Also, MRI rules out other common causes of knee pain, such as a cartilage tear behind the knee cap.
+Generally, MRI is more helpful as it shows fluid around the synchondrosis.
+Additionally, an MRI rules out other common causes of knee pain, such as a cartilage tear behind the kneecap.

 Treatment options

-Generally, cases do not need treatment unless painful.
+Generally, cases do not require treatment unless they are painful.

-Often, a painful bipartite kneecap is related to swelling around the synchondrosis.
+Often, a painful bony bump is related to swelling around the synchondrosis.
 In these cases, we suggest anti-inflammatory measures such as

 - Ice: Regular ice packs will decrease inflammation and pain.

-- Ibuprofen: Taking an anti-inflammatory medication such as ibuprofen calms down the inflammation in the knee cap.
+- Ibuprofen: Taking an anti-inflammatory medication, such as ibuprofen, helps calm the inflammation in the knee cap.
 In some cases, a cortisone injection into the synchondrosis can help.

-- Patellar compression brace: Knee braces can help compress the patella reducing pain and allowing more movement.
+- Patellar compression brace: Knee braces can help compress the patella, thereby reducing pain and allowing for increased movement.

-- Activity modification: You should avoid activities that aggravate the kneecap, such as weighted squats and contact sports.
+- Activity modification: Avoid activities that aggravate the kneecap, such as weighted squats and contact sports.

 In cases that fail conservative measures, an ultrasound-guided cortisone injection may help to reduce swelling and inflammation.

 Surgery to excise the bipartite kneecap is the next option if all other conservative treatments fail.
-Usually, surgeons perform surgery either arthroscopically or open.
+Usually, surgeons perform surgery either arthroscopically or through an open approach.
 However, you need to remember that surgery success is not guaranteed, and there are risks of surgery, including infection and persistent pain.

 Generally, we use cortisone injections to reduce inflammation and pain.
 In the case of a bipartite kneecap, cortisone is directed into the synchondrosis to reduce swelling between the two bones.
-Risks of a cortisone injection include infection, cortisone flare, and skin changes such as depigmentation.
+Risks associated with a cortisone injection include infection, a cortisone flare, and skin changes, such as depigmentation.

-We suggest using ultrasound guidance to direct the needle into the right spot.
-In general, ultrasound improves the accuracy and the effect of a cortisone shot.
+We recommend using ultrasound guidance to accurately direct the needle to the target location.
+Generally, ultrasound enhances the accuracy and effectiveness of a cortisone injection.

-How do we differentiate between bipartite kneecap and patella fracture?
+How do we differentiate between a bipartite kneecap and a patella fracture?

-Does an MRI scan give clues as to whether bipartite patella is painful?
+Does an MRI scan give clues as to whether a bipartite patella is painful?

 Yes.
 We see swelling surrounding the synchondrosis between the two bones in painful bipartite kneecaps.
 However, if there is no swelling between the two bones, then other causes of knee pain are likely.